Here at Rainbow Plant Life, I teach you how to master vegan cooking at home.

 Yes!
 It’s called The Vegan Instant Pot Cookbook: Wholesome Indulgent Plant-Based Recipes (published by Avery / Penguin Random House in 2019).
 Currently working on my second cookbook :)

 You’re worth it.
-You deserve to eat really good food doesn’t compromise on flavor.
+You deserve to eat really good food that doesn’t compromise on flavor.
 You deserve to eat the best version of your favorite foods.

 Seasonality.
 Using fresh, seasonal ingredients yields the tastiest food with the best flavor (check out my guide to late summer produce and recipes).